Data protection

 Toll exemption

-Toll Collect offers the opportunity to register toll-exempt vehicles.
-By registering toll-exempt vehicles, unnecessary discharges, inspection procedures and hearings can be avoided, but this does not mean that Toll Collect or the Federal Office of Logistics and Mobility legally recognise the toll exemption.
+Toll Collect offers the option of registering toll-exempt vehicles and reporting online a tradesperson vehicle that is covered by the so-called tradesperson exemption.
+By registering toll-exempt vehicles and reporting tradesperson vehicles online, unnecessary checks, inspection procedures and official procedures can be avoided, but this does not mean that Toll Collect or the Federal Logistics and Mobility Office legally recognise the toll exemption.

-The data collected when registering for toll exemption is processed for the purpose of being able to offer the registration of toll-exempt vehicles, to verify the existence of the stated reasons for registration and to subsequently take the registration for toll exemption into account when monitoring compliance with the toll obligation.
+The data collected when registering for exemption from tolls or when reporting tradesperson vehicles online is processed for the purpose of being able to offer the registration or online reporting of toll-exempt vehicles, to verify the requirements for toll exemption, and to subsequently take the toll exemption into account during the enforcement of compliance with the toll obligation.
 For this purpose, Toll Collect also transmits the necessary data to the Federal Office of Logistics and Mobility.

-The registration of toll-exempt vehicles is a voluntary offer.
+The registration of toll-exempt vehicles and the online reporting of tradesperson vehicles is a voluntary offer.
 The provision of personal data is neither legally nor contractually required.
-However, it is required in order to register toll-exempt vehicles for the toll exemption.
-Failure to do so would therefore mean that the vehicle in question would not be registered for the toll exemption and unnecessary discharges, inspection procedures and hearings could not be avoided.
+However, it is required in order to register toll-exempt vehicles for the toll exemption and to report tradesperson vehicles.
+Failure to do so would therefore mean that the vehicle in question would not be registered for the toll exemption or the online reporting would not be implemented, and unnecessary discharges, inspection procedures and hearings could not be avoided.

 Toll Collect also receives information from the Federal Logistics and Mobility Office, indicating that certain vehicles are sometimes (depending on the situation) or permanently exempt from tolls, and this information is then also saved to be taken into account during enforcement of compliance with the toll obligation and to avoid unnecessary discharges, inspection procedures and hearings.